 PUC (Public Utilities Commission) is the telecommunications regulating agency in Belize.
-All products that utilize radio frequency and cellular technologies require PUC type approval and certification before importing and commercializing in Belize.
+All products that utilize radio frequency and cellular technologies require PUC type approval and certification before import and commercialization.

-No testing is required in Belize at this time; therefore, we can use existing international test reports for the homologation process to obtain the PUC approval.
+Belize does not require in-country testing.
+Therefore, we can use existing international test reports for the homologation process to obtain the PUC approval.
 Technical documents will be reviewed and validated during the approval process.
-Modular, Family, and System approval may be possible depending on the characteristics of the equipment.
+Modular, family, and system approval may be possible depending on the equipment.

-Local representation is not required at this time and there are no labeling requirements that are currently enforced in Belize.
+Local representation is also not required at this time, nor are there labeling requirements currently enforced.